martukas/dotfiles/README.md

 ## Bootstrapping

-Let's make as few assumptions as possible about what's available on the machine - no git, no Python, nothing...

-These bootstrap scripts will install the essentials, set up ssh credentials and clone this repo with privileges.
+Let's make as few assumptions as possible about what's available on the machine - no git, no Python.
+These scripts will install the essentials, set up ssh credentials and clone this repo.

 ### Linux